-Meets in the Shores on Wednesdays from 6:00pm – 8:00pm.
+Meets in the Crescent Key subdivision on Wednesdays evenings from 6:00pm – 8:00pm.
 Contact group host, Adam Roberts for more information.
 (Childcare is provided)

-Meets at the Church Building from 10:30am – 12:00pm.
+Meets at the Church Building on Thursday mornings from 10:30am – 12:00pm.
 Contact the group facilitator, Ben Boles for more information.
 (No childcare provided)

 Elevate: 7th – 12th grade students meet 2nd & 4th Sunday’s of the month from 5:30pm – 7:00pm at the Rinberger house.
 This group is targeted at helping teenagers create lasting relationships, grow as disciples who make disciples, and live on mission right where God has places them.
 Contact Ashley Rinberger for more information.